-The Lone Piners are supposed to have aged only a year since they first met, but the Witchend valley leads into the Forest, Dark Hollow holds a road built by the Foresters to get them to their HQ, and Donald Gibbs, their second-in-command, is so much an old friend to Peter that she’s urged to drop by and see ‘the new baby’.
-The dissonance is too great for me to ever totally accept the reality of the story.
+The Forest is a jarring disconcertion that made it difficult for me to get into the book.
+The Lone Piners are supposed to have aged only a year or so since they first met, but the Witchend valley leads into the Forest, the lonely and empty Dark Hollow contains a road built by the Foresters to get to their HQ, and second-in-command Donald Gibbs is so much an old friend to Peter that she’s urged to drop by and see ‘the new baby’.
+The dissonance was too great for me to ever completely accept the reality of Wings over Witchend.

 And when they struggle to Witchend, where Peter has to stay the night, Agnes is missing!

-Add in a mysterious camel-coated man who tries to get Mr Morton’s number off Agnes so he can hire Witchend for an impromptu snow-party and there seems to be a great deal of concern about just who’s going to be in the old cottage.
+Add in a mysterious camel hair-coated man who tries to get Mr Morton’s number off Agnes so he can hire Witchend for an impromptu snow-party and there seems to be a great deal of concern about just who’s going to be in the old cottage.
 As you might expect from tree-rustlers who have found a secret, unguarded way down out of the Forest that runs right past its porch.

 Anyway, once David and his parents arrive from the south, the elder Lone Piners want in on fighting off the thieves, though the Foresters are not keen on bringing in kids, even ones who know the mountain backwards like Peter.
-Only Donald Gibbs seems to support the notion, and he tries to use Peter’s knowledge as the new boy Burton, takes Tom and David up the fire-tower in the middle of the Forest, where they might be ok to act as observers.
+Only Donald Gibbs seems to support the notion, and he tries to use Peter’s knowledge as the new boy, Burton, takes Tom and David up the fire-tower in the middle of the Forest, where they might be allowed to act as observers.

-They also find themselves kidnapped, and despite their vast experience at the subject, persist in believing that nobody can actually do anything to them, despite getting tied up, flung into coalsheds etc. They wind up at the derelict Wildmoor Cottage, on top of the Long Mynd, where the gang are holding two Foresters they captured earlier, one of whom is Donald Gibbs, and where they learn that the reason the gang are getting away with it is that they are secretly launching a glider from the cottage (and nobody notices?), piloted by the aforementioned Primrose, to watch where everybody is.
+They also find themselves kidnapped, and despite their vast experience at the subject, persist in believing that nobody can actually do anything to them, despite getting tied up, flung into coalsheds etc. They wind up at the derelict Wildmoor Cottage, on top of the Long Mynd, where the gang are holding two Foresters they captured earlier, one of whom is Donald Gibbs, and where they learn that the reason the gang are getting away with it is that they are secretly launching a glider from the cottage (and nobody notices?), piloted by the aforementioned Primrose, to watch where the Foresters are stationed.

 All of this is so wrong on so many levels, but the worst of it is that, after the gang all go out and leave the Cottage completely empty, the Twins manage to batter a hole in the ceiling and release Gibbs and his colleague.
 So, after behaving with utter, self-centred, pig-headed stupidity, frightening to death their family for the ninth book in a row, the Twins are rewarded by believing that they are the heroes and they’ve solved everything, and without them the gang would have got away scot-free.